Sundin/kubernetes-tutorial/ingress.md

     kind create cluster --config=kind/cluster-config.yaml

-Add an NGINX Ingress Controller to the cluster:
+Add an [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) to the cluster:

     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/kind/deploy.yaml

 ## Synch Flux to new cluster

 Tell Flux to start synching to your new cluster instead.
-Tthis is the same as the initial bootstrapping command we used in [chapter 3](./pod.md), but without creating a new repository.
+This is the same as the initial bootstrapping command we used in [chapter 3](./pod.md), but without creating a new repository.
 If you prefer, you can instead create a new Flux repository instead by using the `bootstrap` command described in [chapter 3](./pod.md).

     flux install